livelybride-faith/HebrewDateWidget/README.md

-# HebrewDateBar 📅
+# HebrewDateWidget 📅

-HebrewDateBar is a simple, lightweight macOS utility that lives in your menu bar.
+HebrewDateWidget is a simple, lightweight macOS utility that lives in your menu bar.
 It provides the current Hebrew date at a glance, designed to be non-intrusive and strictly native.

 ## ✨ Features
 - **Native Look:** Blends perfectly with the macOS menu bar.